ruettenm/cordova-plugin-carrier/README.md

 # cordova-plugin-carrier #

+## Authors ##

+This plugin was forked from https://github.com/dtmtec/cordova-plugin-carrier

 ## What is it? ##

 cordova-plugin-carrier is a cordova plugin to get the device's carrier name, mcc, mnc and country code.
 The information comes from the device's SIM card.